qgist/pluginmanager-qep/QEP.md

 # Backwards Compatibility <!-- MUST -->

 **Full backwards compatibility for plugins will be maintained.**

+A minimal exception is made with respect to the current cross-plugin dependency mechanism.
+Due to its lack of proper specification and documentation as well as only a single plugin using it as of May 2020, no serious problems are to be expected.
+It is very likely that this plugin will continue to work without changes.
+In terms of proprietary plugins and their potential current use of cross-plugin dependencies, a survey might be conducted for better understanding the actual needs of their developers.

 It is suggested that QGIS can, as a consequence of this proposal, not be built with Python 3.5 or prior (while building with Python can remain optional).
 This should not have any noticeable effect on backwards compatibility as breaking changes in the interpreter have become extremely rare and specific (usually minor changes to the standard library) after the Python 2 to 3 transition and its associated massive pain.